 The aim of the paper was to evaluate the impact of indicators of the social responsibility concept on the sustainability of SMEs in CE.
 The results of the research confirmed that the knowledge of the corporate social responsibility concept and its implementation by entrepreneurs in their business management positively affects the perception of SMEs’ sustainability.

-The aim of the article was verified on an empirical sample of 1585 SMEs in four European countries.
-Data collection from SMEs was carried out before the onset of the COVID-19 epidemic.
+The aim of the article was verified on an empirical sample of 1,585 SMEs in four CE countries.
+Data collection from SMEs was carried out before the outbreak of the COVID-19 epidemic in Europe.
 This may have influenced the attitudes (evaluation) of individual respondents to selected statements of the questionnaire.
-The location of research also has its limitations, but provided an opportunity to cooperate with not only Western-European researchers, but also those from other continents.(Bansal and Hoffman, 2012; Johnson, 2015)(Johnson, 2015)(Ali et al., 2020; Maignan and Ferrell, 2000)
+The location of research also has its limitations, but provided an opportunity to cooperate with not only Western-European researchers, but also those from other continents.

+The present research offers useful insights over the benefits of applying CSR practices in the SME context.
+Firstly, its theoretical contribution is in the light of extending the literature beyond the standard borders by implementing CSR activities by large companies, but introduction these practices to SME too.
+As mentioned earlier, CSR in the SME context has received not much attention in the research community (Bansal and Hoffman, 2012; Johnson, 2015).
+From this perspective, our paper enriches the literature considering the attention scholars have given to this subject.

+Secondly, from the managerial point of view, it is of a particular inters identifying whether the application of CSR practices and activities lead to business sustainability or not.
+Given this importance, the current work have shown that business sustainability can be reached by implementing CSR practices.
+Hence, by adopting CSR practices and activities, SME may attract more customers, become more innovative, and avoid bankruptcy.
+These three elements together give a sense over the business sustainability in general.

+Thirdly, another implication of this work points to public policies.
+Although the rate of harmonizing environmental and social responsibility activities with the actual business activity is low across SMEs, government may raise awareness by implementing soft policies (Johnson, 2015).
+In this regard, government can envisage different activities with the aim to inform businesses about the benefits of CSR practices through different initiatives such as educational activities including trainings, seminars, conferences, delivering relevant information through websites, brochures, and leaflets.
+The way how local and national government can be by following an approach that includes business networks such as business associations.
+Aligning the strategies and activities of these two institutions may increase the awareness among SMEs related to the pros and cons of applying practices and activities of environmental and social responsibilities.

+This research is not free of limitations.
+Firstly, the data was collected by asking the owners/managers of the enterprises to self-report their opinion on selected indicators.
+Thus, their responses were subject to recall and not strictly following the financial statements or other managerial documents.
+However, there is a consolidated body of research in the field of CSR using such way of measuring CSR (Ali et al., 2020; Maignan and Ferrell, 2000).
+Secondly, the present study used a not a standard way of measuring business sustainability.
+Nevertheless, further research may contribute to overcoming this limitation.

 In the future, the authors would like to verify the impact of i. the strategic management in the company; ii. ability to sell their products (services); iii. competition in the business segment; iv. employee turnover and error; v. legislative changes; vi. ability to understand basic legal aspects of the business; vii. usability of corporate capacities; viii. relationships with suppliers or customers affecting the sustainability of SMEs in the countries of CE.